PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Motivation and Overview

-\paragraphb{Pointer traversal accelerator and ISA design (\S\ref{sec:accelerator})} The code provided by the data structure developer is translated into \name's instruction set architecture (ISA) to be executed by \name accelerators. \name achieves energy efficiency and performance through a novel accelerator and a corresponding ISA specifically designed for pointer traversals.
-The accelerator comprises decoupled logic and data access pipelines, along with a scheduler that ensures both high utilization and performance.
-The ISA, on the other hand, is confined to compute and memory instructions necessary for pointer traversal workloads, ensuring that the accelerator remains lightweight.
-Our design ensures that the execution of both the logic and data access pipelines in the accelerator is deterministic, permitting the CPU node to make informed decisions about which data structure operations should be offloaded to the memory nodes to ensure both performance and resource efficiency.
+The iterator code provided by the data structure developer is translated into \name's instruction set architecture (ISA) to be executed by \name accelerators (\S\ref{sec:accelerator}). \name achieves energy efficiency and performance through a novel accelerator that employs disaggregated logic and memory pipelines and an ISA specifically designed for the iterator pattern.
+Our accelerator employs a scheduler specialized for its disaggregated architecture to ensure high utilization \emph{and} performance.

-\paragraphb{Distributed pointer traversals via in-network acceleration (\S\ref{sec:distributed})} Execution of pointer traversal workloads across multiple memory node accelerators requires scalable and efficient address translation, memory protection, and request routing.
-While it is possible to maintain the state and logic associated with these functionalities at either the memory or CPU nodes, such designs expose a hard tradeoff between performance and scalability, as we detail in \S\ref{sec:distributed}.
-To break this tradeoff, \name leverages programmable network switches for their global visibility.
-Specifically, we observe that pointer traversal across disaggregated memory nodes is essentially similar to packet routing at the network switch.
-As such, \name uses hierarchical address translation similar to prior work~\cite{mind, legoos}, where memory node-level address translation is performed at the switch (\ie, a request is routed to the memory node based on its target virtual address), while the memory node accelerator performs local address translation and protection for subsequent memory accesses.
+\name supports scalable distributed pointer traversals by leveraging programmable network switches to reroute any requests that must cross memory node boundaries (\S\ref{sec:distributed}). \name employs hierarchical address translation \emph{in the network}, where memory node-level address translation is performed at the switch (\ie, a request is routed to the memory node based on its target address), and the memory node accelerator performs translation and protection for local accesses.
+During traversal, a memory node accelerator can return a request to the switch if it determines the address is not local; the switch re-routes the request to the correct memory node.